 Ultimately the pets health, safety and well-being is the utmost concern.
 Secondly, the the general safety, security, and upkeep of the house.
 Most of the time, you are simply required to keep the house just as it was left to you.
 Keep the areas clean that you and the pets use.
 Your main responsibility for being there is keeping a watchful eye and ear both on the pets and property so the owners don’t have to worry about either while they are away.

 Often you will be doing some basic household chores, such as watering plants, collecting mail, putting out garbage, recycling and compost.
 Depending on your ability and skill level, you may be giving pets medications, treatments, baths, brushings, etc. Sometimes there will be a garden to water, a lawn to mow, or a hot tub to maintain, but keep in mind that house sitters are not expected to be extraordinary cleaners, gardeners or handymen.
 Most housesits will already have maintenance staff in place for whatever needs care, and you may just have to let them into the house or yard as needed.
-On my housesits, I've had visits from everyone from mailmen, delivery services, laundry services, house cleaners, window cleaners, gardeners, electricians, cable technicians, realtors, dog walkers, mobile veterinarians and mobile dog groomers.
+On my housesits, I've had visits from everyone from mailmen, delivery services, laundry services, house cleaners, window cleaners, gardeners, electricians, cable technicians, realtors, dog walkers, mobile veterinarians, emergency vets, wildlife agencies, and mobile dog groomers.

 If you’re in or close to a city, you usually don’t need additional transportation, but often homeowners leave you their vehicle, scooter or bicycle, especially if the property is more remote or rural.
 If there is no access to shops or no delivery services, and especially if the pet(s) are disabled, elderly, or have medical issues, then easy access to transportation in an emergency could be essential.